 I got reading and talked to many legal professionals.
 I realized that legal people want to be fully recognized for their contribution.
 Spanning all industries and jurisdictions, legal minds want to shine within their organizations by embracing better and more integrated ways of working.

 During my research, I discovered a worldwide initiative called LegalOps.

 LegalOps empowers legal people to think about their mission both in terms of protecting and growing the business.
 The success of an in-house legal function is measured by how well legal operations are run.
 LegalOps is about achieving three principles: visibility, productivity and autonomy.
 LegalOps embodies a paradigm new to the legal world: efficiency.

 LegalOps empowers legal people to think about their mission both in terms of protecting and growing the business

 So I did my homework.
 I summarized my vision of a modern legal function and discussed it with my core team of managers and operations people.
 We all agreed we would change a few things to drive our legal operations better.

-We started off by formalizing the three principles behind the LegalOps manifesto.
-We then defined for each principle actionable rules and practices.
+We started off by formalizing three principles that would help us getting to the LegalOps promised land.
+For each of them we set actionable rules and practices.
 We kept refreshing those rules and practices regularly, reflecting on our day-to-day legal work.